 The scientists studied 14 wolves and 15 mongrel dogs, each approximately six months old.
 During the test, each animal watched a trained dog open a wooden box with its mouth or paw to get a food reward.
-Afterwards, all the wolves.
-Only four of the dogs, were able to open the box.
+Afterward, all the wolves, but only four of the dogs, were able to open the box.
 The wolves were also more likely to use the method they originally observed.

 The scientists repeated the experiment nine months later to see if the animals’ age had been a factor.
 But it wasn’t.
 Next, the researchers tested whether wolves are better problem solvers than dogs.
 Each animal tried to open the box without seeing it done first by a trained dog.
 Most of the wolves couldn’t do it.

-The researchers believe that wolves are more dependent on each other.
-They copy each other more easily than dogs.
-The scientists suspect that it’s this behaviour in wolves that formed the basis for the original social understanding between dogs and humans.
+The researchers believe that wolves are more dependent on each other, so they copy each other more easily than dogs.
+The scientists suspect that it’s this behavior in wolves that formed the basis for the original social understanding between dogs and humans.

 2Rats Have Memories Like Computers

 Like computers, rats have short-term, random-access memories that store information used in ongoing processes.
 Humans and crows also have these “working memories.”
-In humans, this allows us to store and process information to play games, solve mental arithmetic problems.
-Follow conversations.
+In humans, this allows us to store and process information to play games, solve mental arithmetic problems, and follow conversations.

 The researchers don’t yet know which part of a rat’s brain is responsible for working memory.
 Other researchers have identified the area in a crow’s endbrain that contains its working memory.
 Since a crow’s brain is structured differently from a mammal’s brain, this shows that the development of cognitive abilities is possible in different brain structures—including some much simpler than a human brain.